 - gives court authority to CMS to take legal action to get the child maintenance owed

 Once the liability order is granted, it's registered with the Enforcement of Judgments Office (EJO) to enforce payment of the liability order.
-Before taking any legal action, CMS will contact you as the paying parent (non-resident parent, 2003 scheme) to ask you to voluntarily pay the child maintenance owed under the liability order.
+Before taking any legal action, CMS will contact you as the paying parent to ask you to voluntarily pay the child maintenance owed under the liability order.

 They'll also tell you what legal action they'll take if you don't pay.